xnhl/fan-mail/README.md

 													</li>
 													<li>sought to merge state and corporate power (see Mussolini's definition of fascism)
 													</li>
-													<li>wished to forcibly suppress opposition (see rampant censorship on social media which is often demanded/supported by governments)
+													<li>wished to forcibly suppress opposition (compare with rampant censorship on social media which is often demanded/supported by governments)
 													</li>
-													<li>advocated a one-party state (illiberal leftist parasites, and the Democratic party which they have captured, often express their desire to eradicate Conservatives/Republicans, whom they ironically regard as Nazis/fascists, from all positions of power / government)
+													<li>advocated a one-party state (illiberal leftist parasites, and the Democratic party which they have captured, often express their desire to eradicate Conservatives/Republicans, whom they ironically regard as Nazis/fascists, from all positions of power / government (at least))
 													</li>
-													<li>were racist against a demonized "Other" (Nazis & Jews, leftists & Whites) against whom they often advocated genocides / mass killings / forced sterilizations / forced deportations (see my racism repository for many examples of all of these)
+													<li>were racist against a demonized "Other" (Nazis vs Jews, leftists vs Whites and other successful groups [Asians, Jews]) against whom they often advocated genocides / mass killings / forced sterilizations / forced deportations (see my racism repository for many examples of all of these)
 													</li>
-													<li>used violence and terrorism in order to achieve their goal of dominance (consider similarities between Hitler's Brownshirts and antifa terrorists)
+													<li>used violence and terrorism in order to achieve their goal of dominance (consider similarities between Hitler's <a href="https://en.wikipedia.org/wiki/Sturmabteilung" target="_blank">Brownshirts</a> and antifa terrorists)
 													</li>
 												</ul>
 											</li>